es-labs/vue-antd-template/README.md

 **Important notes** - **TO UPDATE!**
 - DO NOT develop custom code using `apps/web-sample` or `apps/web-sample2`.
 Rename it or copy it to another folder name
-- Update `apps/package.json` file add entry in npm script to run
-- userland changes ONLY in the web application folders in the `apps` folder, NEVER outside thos folders.
-Contact template maintainer if you need something outside `apps`
+- Update only your own application folders, `apps/package.json` or `apps/.gitignore` for userland changes, NEVER other filer or folders.
+Contact template maintainer if you need something outside those.
 - do note any conflicts to resolve when merging from upstream

 3 - Updating the template